Our Horses

 Personality & Temperament

-With her striking blue eyes, bold “cattrack” black-and-white coat, and solid build, Celeste stands out in any pasture.
-She’s curious, intelligent, and engaging — often the first to lead her pasture mates in a playful romp or greet us at the fence line.
-While still green, she has shown a calm, sweet disposition and a tendency to “stick like velcro” once she bonds with you.
+With her striking blue eyes, bold black-and-white coat, and solid build, Celeste stands out in any pasture.
+She is very curious — often the first to lead her pasture mates in a playful romp or greet us at the fence line.
+While still green, she has very dedicated volunteers working with her to build her trust and confidence.

 Training / Abilities

-Celeste has had limited training but is making steady progress.
-She:
+Celeste has had limited formal training but is making steady progress.

 -